K3nsei-dev/stock-management-system/README.md

 ```

->Read each Readme file on how to configure the backend/frontend
+>Read the README.md file in the backend folder on how to configure the backend